streetsidesoftware/vscode-cspell-dict-extensions/extensions/dutch/README.md

 *Preferences* -> *Settings*

-Adding `nl` to the `cSpell.language` setting, will enable the Spanish dictionary.
+Adding `nl` to the `cSpell.language` setting, will enable the Dutch dictionary.
-Example using both English and Dutch / Nederlands dictionaries:
+Example using both English and Dutch dictionaries:
 ```javascript
 "cSpell.language": "en,nl",
 ```